Frequently Asked Questions

 All students are strongly encouraged to enroll on a full-time basis (12-15 credit hours per semester).
 Part-time attendance is an option; however, all students must attend full-time during their final semester in order to complete their student teaching internship.
 Some required courses are usually offered in the late afternoon or evening, but it is not always possible to complete the program taking only evening courses.
 Part-time slots are limited and students must make a request to the program faculty for consideration.

 Any student who earns a grade below a B during his or her enrollment in the program, or who does not maintain a GPA of 3.00, may be dismissed from the program (per Graduate College guidelines).
 Dismissal may be appealed to the College of Education and Social Services Studies Committee.

 Comparable courses that have previously been taken at UVM, or other institutions, may be applied toward program requirements.
 Transfer of credits to the M.A.T. degree is limited to nine semester hours.
 Other documented experiences may be evaluated for substitution for program requirements (example: documentation of previous observation and participation in schools).
 Waivers and substitutions are considered on an individual basis, will require appropriate documentation such as syllabi and catalog course descriptions, and may not exceed the parameters as established at the program and Graduate College levels.

-The Vermont Department of Education requires all candidates for licensure to provide passing scores on the PRAXIS I and II.
-Since the Licensure Program has been approved by the Vermont State Department of Education, successful completion of the program results in a student being recommended by UVM to the Vermont Department of Education for licensure in the specific program area.
-To obtain a teaching license, a student must submit an application for licensure directly to the Vermont State Department of Education after completing the program.
-The State Department of Education will not issue a license without UVM’s recommendation and passing scores on the PRAXIS I & II.
+The Vermont Agency of Education requires all candidates for licensure to provide passing scores on the PRAXIS I and II.
+Since the Licensure Program has been approved by the Vermont Agency of Education, successful completion of the program results in a student being recommended by UVM to the Vermont Agency of Education for licensure in the specific program area.
+To obtain a teaching license, a student must submit an application for licensure directly to the Vermont Agency of Education after completing the program.
+The Agency of Education will not issue a license without UVM’s recommendation and passing scores on the PRAXIS I & II.